bangbangcon/bangbangcon.github.io/give-a-talk.md

 ## Call for talk proposals!

+The !!Con call for proposals is now closed.
+Thanks to everyone who submitted a talk idea!

+<a name="important-dates"></a>

+## Important dates

+  * February 28: Call for talk proposals opens.
+  * March 20: Talk proposal submission deadline.
+  * April 6: Notification of talk acceptance.
+  * April 13: Deadline for speakers to confirm their participation.
+  * TBD in April: Conference registration opens.
+  * TBD in April: Public announcement of full speaker list.
+  * TBD in April: Public announcement of detailed schedule.
+  * **May 6-7: !!Con!**

+## Original CFP (For posterity)

 Hi! !!Con is back for our **fourth year** of celebrating the joy, excitement, and surprise of computing, and we want **you** to